-In 2014 I decided to make the first Australian ‘Recreational Learn to Fly’ DVD series.
+In 2014 I decided to make a ‘Recreational Pilot Certificate Learn to Fly’ DVD series.
 The reason I created the DVDs was because I discovered students were not remembering everything they learned during their flight lessons and they wanted a way to both remember what they had learnt on that particular lesson as well as a way of preparing for the next lesson.
+These were the first RAAus syllabus video briefings available in Australia.

 I advertised the DVDs in print magazines and posted them out when people ordered them.
-The DVDs sold very well and received excellent feedback from both students and instructors across Australia.
-About two years ago I considered upgrading the DVDs to an online version and also thought, ‘Wouldn’t it be fantastic if we could also offer the inflight lessons in 360-degree video so it can be viewed on a VR headset?’.
+The DVDs sold very well and I received excellent feedback from both students and instructors across Australia.
+I then created some navigation DVDs.
+In 2016 I considered upgrading the DVDs to an online version and also thought, ‘Wouldn’t it be fantastic if we could also offer the inflight lessons in 360-degree video so it can be viewed on a VR headset?’

 The main issue at the time was internet speed and there were not many VR headsets available and they were very expensive.
 Added to this, the 360-degree cameras were also very expensive and editing the footage was labor intensive if I did it myself, or very expensive if I got a production company to do it.
 As the flight school was very busy, I decided to put the upgrade project on hold.